American Protégé General Policy

-American Protégé, Inc. (hereinafter “American Protégé”) International Competitions (hereinafter, the “Competitions”) are open to independent solo musicians, artists, singers, dancers and bands of all ages, nationalities and countries.
+American Protégé, Inc. (hereinafter “American Protégé”) International Competitions (hereinafter, the “Competitions”) are open to independent solo musicians, artists, singers, and dancers, as well as ensembles consisting of all ages, nationalities and countries.

 Only artists who are not signed to a major label record company and/or its affiliates or subsidiaries, are eligible to apply for the Competitions.
 By submitting an application form, the artist or ensemble acknowledges that he/she/it is not signed to a label record company and/or its affiliates or subsidiaries.

-If an applicant is under 18 years old, an application form must be signed (endorsed) by a parent or guardian of the applicant.
+If an applicant is under 18 years old, the application form must be signed (endorsed) by a parent or guardian of the applicant.

 Multiple winners will be chosen in each of the age or genre categories.
 The applications are reviewed and judged separately in each of the age/repertoire categories, listed on the Eligibility and Repertoire Requirements sections of the Competitions’ Rules.
-For a list of the age and repertoire categories, as well as a list of awards and prizes involved in a Competition, please visit the web-page of the respective Competition.
+For the age/repertoire categories list and awards and prizes, please visit the web-page of the respective Competition.

-The first round of the audition process includes screening of the audition materials by the American Protégé Organizational Committee and its respective agents in the participating countries, which select applications for finals.
-Then the selected applications are delivered to the panel of judges who make a decision regarding the Winners.
-The panel of judges includes high-profile musicians and teachers.
+The first round of the audition process includes screening of the audition materials by American Protégé Organizational Committee and its respective agents in the participating countries, which select applications for finals.
+Then, selected applications are delivered to the panel of judges who make a decision on the Winners.
+The panel of judges includes high profile musicians and teachers.

 II.
 HOW TO APPLY

 To apply for the Competition participants must submit: